 Located in Bayview-Hunters Point, the original Hunters View was a 267-unit public housing project constructed as temporary workforce housing in 1956.
 The original site faced the challenges of deteriorating buildings, steep terrain, and a street grid that cut off the neighborhood from the rest of the city.

-This project results from an unprecedented level of collaboration amongst various City, State, and Federal partners.
+The project benefits from an unprecedented level of collaboration amongst various City, State, and Federal partners.
 Under the leadership of the City, the following HOPE SF principles have been developed through a comprehensive and inclusive process to guide the revitalization of the HOPE SF sites:

 - Resident participation throughout the entire process